Spring Break Trips

 Focus: Environmental Issues

 Tantre Farm is a certified organic farm 20 miles west of Ann Arbor, MI.
 The farm sells its produce, including various fruit crops, 50 varieties of vegetables and a small variety of herbs and flowers through Community Supported Agriculture (CSA) shares, at local stores and restaurants as well as at area farmer's markets.
 The farm is situated on 40 acres of wetland, woods, and sandy-loam fields.
 Richard and Deb, along with their daughter Ariana, live on-site year round.
 Seasonal workers, interns and volunteers join the family at various parts of the year, living and working together.
-Besides a great deal of manual farm labor, this ABI focuses on broader issues of sustainability with visits to nearby natural areas, an ecology center and a recycling/re-use project.
-Participants should be prepared for cold weather (many layers) and physical labor (sturdy boots).
+Participants should be prepared for early mornings, homegrown food, manual labor and conversations about food sustainability and our ecological footprint.